-You didn't let anybody get killed, you didn't even know we were coming up here.
+SARGE You didn't let anybody get killed, you didn't even know we were coming up here.
+RYAN Sure, I know, but... (sighs) Goddamn it all...

 The others nod in agreement.
 They look closely at Ryan.

 EXT.
 GERMAN EIGHTY-EIGHT EMPLACEMENT - NIGHT